imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/2_solving.md

 simpleFoam
 ```

 The progress of the job is written to the terminal window.
-It tells the user the current time step, the equations being solved, initial and final residuals for all fields and should look like follows:
+It tells the user the current iteration, the equations being solved, initial and final residuals for all fields and should look like follows:

 ```
 Time = 218